 Also called the Venusta or Purple Mask angel, this species lives in the Western Pacific from Japan to the northern Philippines.
 It reaches a maximum size of about 4.75” and is another angel seldom seen in the trade.
 Unfortunately, they’re typically found hanging upside down in caves and under ledges, and for this reason are best kept in low-light aquariums rather than brightly-lit reef tanks.
 Also note that although this is one of the three species in the genus Paracentropyge, some sources (such as Fishbase.org) call it Centropyge venusta.

 The Lemonpeel Angel, Centropyge flavissima:

 As bright and beautiful as they are, this species is one of the most problematic of the bunch (photo right).
 They come from the West Pacific and Indian Ocean, can reach a full size of about 5.5”, are likely to bite at invertebrates and are generally thought to be non-reef safe.
+Browse ALDI Special Buys and get your needs at the best prices!
 On top of that, they also tend to be more aggressive than many other species, and generally aren’t as hardy as others, either; not a top pick by any means.

 The Bicolor Angel, Centropyge bicolor:

 Also called the Oriole angel, this Indo-West Pacific species can reach a length of 6” and is the other worst choice, according to most reports.
 They have a reputation for being notoriously difficult to feed, and are generally the least hardy of the bunch.
 Poor collection techniques usually get the blame, but some specimens brought in from particular areas are said to be as likely to live as any other species.
 Supposedly, those from Australia are the best choice.
 On top of their hardiness issues, they also are more likely than other species to bite at invertebrates, and therefore are best suited for non-reef tanks.